drduh/macOS-Security-and-Privacy-Guide/README.md

 Change the default application used to open shell script files.

-In Finder, locate and select any .sh file, right-click it and select Get Info or press Command-I. In the "Open with" section, select TextEdit from the dropdown menu.
+In Finder, locate and select any .sh file, right-click on it and select Get Info or press <kbd>Command</kbd> + <kbd>I</kbd>.
+In the "Open with" section, select TextEdit from the dropdown menu.
 If it is not listed, select "Other..." and Applications > TextEdit.app.
 Select "Change All..." and confirm by selecting Continue.

 From then on, double-clicking any .sh file will open it in TextEdit instead of Terminal.